Robonavigators/Desk_Buddy/README.md

 | **Sensor** | DHT11 (Temperature/Humidity) |
 | **Input** | TTP223 Capacitive Touch Module |
 | **Battery** | Li-Po (with TP4056 USB-C Charger) |

-## 🚀 Getting Started

-1. **Wiring:** Wire according to the table above.
-2. **Platform:** Compile using the Arduino IDE with the "ESP32C3 Dev Module" board settings.
-3. **Setup:** On first boot, the device will broadcast an AP named `Desk_Buddy`.
-Connect to it and navigate to `192.168.4.1` to input your Wi-Fi credentials.

 ## ⚖️ License